EquinetPaul/Morse/README.md

 [![Build Status](https://travis-ci.org/joemccann/dillinger.svg?branch=master)](https://travis-ci.org/joemccann/dillinger)

+## What is Morse?
+BIP BIP BIP BIP / BIP / BIIIP BIP BIIIP BIIIP
+YOU GOT IT?
+.... . -.--

 ## Features
+- Convert a sentence to a Morse Audio File
 - Create an wav audio file from an input string
 - Define the input string
 - Define the input frequency (400Hz by default)